mildsunrise/finite-algebra/README.md

 # finite-algebra

-This is (a prototype of) a Python library for finite ~~algebra~~ group theory, which encapsulates elements of a structure as instances of an immutable class, and allow easy and expressive operation with them.
+This is (a prototype of) a Python library for finite ~~algebra~~ group theory, which encapsulates elements of a structure as instances of an immutable class, and allows easy and expressive operation with them.

 It's designed to be both practical and expressive to use as a calculator (for playing and experiments), and also high-quality and ergonomical enough for use in production code.
 I've attempted to keep code quality at a minimum, so that it can serve for learning purposes or as base for production code.